 One of the determining factors in the development of the psychology of a child is support, encouragement and accept by the immediate surroundings, especially the parents.

-Like in many of the other theories of the psychology of children, each stage has to be successfully completed before the child can move on to the next stage.
+Like in many of the other theories of child psychology, each stage has to be successfully completed before the child can move on to the next stage.

 Just like Freud, Erik Erikson believed that if for some reason a child didn't complete a certain stage, problems were bound to occur later on in life.

-Very shortly put the stages are as follows:• 0-1 years - Trust vs. Mistrust - Strength: Hope:
+Very shortly put the stages are as follows:

 If the child feels he or she cannot rely on his or her parents, there is a risk of developing general mistrust in people.